DevelopIntelligenceBoulder/Data-Architecture/ArchitectureLab.md

 Congratulations!
 You've gotten a contract with a large, fashionable clothing company!
 The system you've been asked to set up is as follows:

-* There is an inventory report that will be produced by the inventory management software twice a day
+* There is an inventory report that will be produced by the inventory management software twice a day.
+This report will be in a .xlsx format.

+* The report will come in at 0600 and 1800 daily

+* The report will need to be transformed to a csv format en route and then

+* Placed into a Postgres (REDSHIFT) SQL database

+This should all be done in a serverless methodology with event driven architecture used after the initial "get" from the SFTP server

+You will need to archive the file daily in both the xlsx and csv formats in case you need to rerun everything.

+Please submit a link with your drawing via chat